talhaahussain/Flappy-Bird-NEAT/README.md

 # Flappy-Bird-NEAT
 An implementation of Flappy Bird by Dong Nguyen (2013) in Pygame, as well as a NEAT (NeuroEvolution of Augmenting Topologies) genetic algorithm to learn and play the game.
 Written in Python.
+Inspired by Tech With Tim's YouTube series - see [here](https://youtube.com/playlist?list=PLzMcBGfZo4-lwGZWXz5Qgta_YNX3_vLS2&feature=shared).

 ### Prerequisites